-The GOOD NEWS is that no shell bill has been amended to impact ATRS.
-ATRS constantly monitors bills to quickly address the issue and to notify members if the content might adversely impact members.
+The GOOD NEWS is that only one (1) shell bill has been amended to impact ATRS.
+HB1328 has been amended to indicate that ATRS investments should not be based upon a consideration of an asset being located in Israel.
+ATRS uses investment managers to make investments in the stock market.
+The ATRS staff is not directly involved with stock market investments.
+ATRS is evaluating the costs and impact of this bill on ATRS.
+No position on this bill has been taken at this time.
+ATRS will constantly monitor this bill and the other shell bills to quickly address the issue and to notify members if the content might adversely impact members.
 The mission on shell bills is to ALWAYS STAY PREPARED!